FluxML/fluxml.github.io/blogposts/2023-06-07-metalhead-v0.8.md

 - [WideResNet, SE-ResNet and SE-ResNeXt](https://github.com/FluxML/Metalhead.jl/pull/174)
 - [Res2Net and Res2NeXt](https://github.com/FluxML/Metalhead.jl/pull/195)
 - [EfficientNetv2 and MNASNet](https://github.com/FluxML/Metalhead.jl/pull/198)
+- [The ViT model introduced in v0.7 is now more robust](https://github.com/FluxML/Metalhead.jl/pull/230) and comes with an option for [loading pre-trained weights on ImageNet](https://github.com/FluxML/Metalhead.jl/pull/235)

-In Metalhead v0.7, support was added for pre-trained models for VGG and ResNets. v0.8.0 takes this further by adding support for Wide ResNets (an architecture previously not supported by Metalhead), certain configurations of ResNeXt and SqueezeNet.
+In Metalhead v0.7, support was added for pre-trained models for VGG and ResNets. v0.8.0 takes this further by adding support for Wide ResNets (an architecture previously not supported by Metalhead), certain configurations of ResNeXt, and SqueezeNet.
 This makes it easier for users to get started with transfer learning tasks.
 We also now export the `backbone` and `classifier` functions, which return the feature extractor and classifier head portions of the model respectively.
 This should make it easier for users to hit the ground running.

 Metalhead is always looking for contributors to help with adding pre-trained weights for the models.
 To know how you can help with this effort, please check out the contributor’s guide in the documentation.
 We will be happy to help you work through any issues you may encounter!